ros2/ros2_documentation/source/Concepts/Basic/About-Actions.rst

 In ROS 2, an action refers to a long-running remote procedure call with feedback and the ability to cancel or preempt the goal.
 For instance, the high-level state machine running a robot may call an action to tell the navigation subsystem to travel to a waypoint, which may take several seconds (or minutes) to do.
-Along the way, the navigation subsystem can provide feedback on how far along it is, and the high-level state machine has the option to cancel or preempty the travel to that waypoint.
+Along the way, the navigation subsystem can provide feedback on how far along it is, and the high-level state machine has the option to cancel or preempt the travel to that waypoint.

 This structure is reflected in how an action message definition looks: